-About half the time a High Risk is issued, there is a flood-related casualty, and about two out of every three times, there is more than \$1 million in damage.
+About half the time a High Risk is issued there is a flood-related casualty, and about two-out-ofevery three times there is over 1 million dollars in damage.
 (Based on statistics from 2010-2020)

 Close to half of flood-related fatalities occur on High-Risk days.
-90 percent of flood-related damages in the Lower 48 states in the past 5 years have occurred on High-Risk days.
+90 percent of flood-related damages in the Lower 48 states in the past five years have occurred on High-Risk days.
 (Based on statistics from 2010-2018).